Hmiku8338/e621-dl/README.md

 # e621-dl
-**e621-dl** is a A simple and fast e621 post/pool downloader.
+**e621-dl** is a a simple and fast e621 post/pool downloader.
 It is based upon the [e621](https://github.com/PatriotRossii/e621-py) api wrapper both in implementation and interface.

 ## Installation
 `pip install e621-dl`